ashafaei/ubc3v/README.md

 The easy-pose, as the name indicates, is an easy sub-problem with a limited set of postures (mostly walking and running) and only one character.
 The inter-pose includes all the postures, but with only one character.
 Finally, hard-pose includes all the postures and the above 16 characters.
+The progression in the dataset difficulty is particularly useful for curriculum learning [3] applications.

 ## UBC3V Toolkit
 The Matlab toolkit for UBC 3 View Dataset.